 All that mankind has discovered to date begs us to search for origins.
 The recent Hubble telescope is stated to peer back in time some 13 billion years.
 It has seen many times more the number of galaxies once thought to be in existence, amounting to trillions.
 The Hubble is expected to continue operating until 2020.
 Meanwhile, the James Webb Space Telescope is due to launch in 2018.
 This 8.8-billion-dollar creation has its origins at NASA and is sponsored by you and me, the American tax payer.
 Much more powerful than Hubble, this formidable cosmos-investigator will examine the infrared light of space, and it hopes to tell us more about the effects of, some 200 million years after, the Big Bang.
 It’s all about the inconceivable, sparkling light in time!

-If we could manufacture a device powerful enough to see the imagined “Big Bang” origin, this is what we would see:
+If we could view back in time far enough to see the imagined “Big Bang” origin, this is what we would see:

 “In the beginning was the one who is called the Word.
 The Word was with God and was truly God.
 From the very beginning the Word was with God.
 And with this Word, God created all things.
 Nothing was made without the Word.
 Everything that was created received its life from him, and his life gave light to everyone.
 The light keeps shining in the dark, and darkness has never put it out.
 God sent a man named John, who came to tell about the light and to lead all people to have faith.
 John wasn’t that light.
 He came only to tell about the light.
 The true light that shines on everyone was coming into the world.
 The Word was in the world, but no one knew him, though God had made the world with his Word.
 He came into his own world, but his own nation did not welcome him.
 Yet some people accepted him and put their faith in him.
 So he gave them the right to be the children of God.
 They were not God’s children by nature or because of any human desires.
 God himself was the one who made them his children.
 The Word became a human being and lived here with us.
 We saw his true glory, the glory of the only Son of the Father.
 From him all the kindness and all the truth of God have come down to us.”
 (John 1:1-14)